ShinRyujin03/CameraAI2/README.md

     - HTTP Code: `404 Not Found`
     - Code: "i03"
     - Message: No face detected in the image.
 Please upload an image with a visible face.
+- **FILE_UNREACHABLE**
+    - HTTP Code: `405 Method Not Allowed`
+    - Code: "i04"
+    - Message: Image unreachable.
+Make sure the file exists and is accessible.

 ### Face name code status - fXX